Good things happen when the ball is in Jalen Suggs' hands

 The biggest game in his mind, though, before Saturday's now epic shot heard around the sports world and beyond wasn't even on the hardwood.

-"I've always said a football game, section championship against Benilde-St. Margaret's my senior year, was my greatest sports moment I've been a part of," Suggs said Saturday. "[The UCLA win] skyrockets above that.
+"I've always said a football game, section championship against Benilde-St. Margaret's my senior year, was my greatest sports moment I've been a part of," the All-American freshman guard said Saturday. "[The UCLA win] skyrockets above that.
 I mean, it was nuts … I just can't believe that happened."

-The high school football game Suggs was referring to was one in which he tossed three of his four touchdowns to erase a 13-point second-half deficit in Minnehaha Academy's 36-30 win over BSM to get to the 2020 state tournament.
+The high school football game Suggs was referring to was one in which he tossed three of his four touchdowns to erase a 13-point second-half deficit in SMB (St. Paul Academy, Minnehaha Academy and Blake) Wolfpack's 36-30 win over BSM to get to the state tournament.
 He accounted for nearly 400 yards passing and rushing.

 The 6-foot-4, 200-pound highly recruited dual-threat quarterback showed why he was the only athlete in Minnesota history to win Mr. Football and Mr. Basketball, putting together a game-deciding drive.
 First came a 61-yard scramble that led to a scintillating 17-yard touchdown pass with 44 seconds left.
 To seal the comeback, he ended the game with an interception on defense.